 Paintings examine the boundaries between visual and non-visual perception through the union of Braille poetry and painting.
-Nachum has developed a procession which he sculpts raised Braille cells on the surface of the canvas.
+Nachum has developed a process which he sculpts raised Braille cells on the surface of the canvas.

 Written by the artist, poems explore the conflict between the instinctive and the demands of civilization.
 Observers become participants and use multiple senses.